7Luciel7/7Luciel7/README.md

 — Feel free to int however you'd like im very approachable

-— I'm still remaking strwpage!
-Will dedicate this to Sae and Kris!

-— I'm not good at conversation and will mostly just respond back to you!
+— I'm not good at conversation

 — The way i respond will depend on my social battery but I'll never be mean!